-All sites practice and review the school's Emergency Preparedness Plan throughout the school year.
-If anyone in the community sees or hears something suspicious, please contact the school, the district office, the district's safe school line (623-486-6199), or local police.
+All sites practice and review the school's Emergency Operations Plan throughout the school year.
+If anyone in the community sees or hears something suspicious, please call local police/911, then contact the school, the district office, the district's safe school line (623-486-6199).
 The site and/or District will investigate and mitigate the potential for disruption based on the reported concern.
+(Board Policy EBC; EBC-RA)